bramble-lang/bramble-lang/design/features/arrays.md

 2. In the line `let a = [1, 2, 3]` what is `a`? `a` is a pointer to the space in memory where the array begings.
 The pointer to the first element in the array.
 In the case of LLVM, `a` would be the value returned by `alloca`.
 3. Do arrays embed information about their size?
 No, because arrays have fixed compile time size, they do not need to embed information about their size into the array.
 This lets the array also be a core model for how contiguous memory works in the hardware.
 If we want to do bounds checking on indices, then that can be computed at compile time because the size for an array will be known at compile time.
 4. What about when we need dynamically sized segment of memory?
 For things like building memory buffers, creating vectors, creating strings, etc.?
 Dynamically sized buffers will need to go into the heap.
-So a separate heap only array can be created once I have built the heap system and memory management for Braid.
+So a separate heap only array can be created once I have built the heap system and memory management for Bramble.
 5. Something I noticed in the Rust examples: some of hte GEP calls use `i64` for the index and some use `i32`?
 Why does this happen?
 6. In Rust, what happens if I make the parameter for a function mutable (`fn test(mut a: [i32; 5])`)?
 It's locally mutable within the function but the mutations should not be seen outside the function.
 Rust does this by making a copy of the array at the call site and passing that copy to the function, rather than passing the original.